+Is there a blood plasma alternative?
 Blood plasma is the fluid that conveys the red and white blood cells and platelets through the body.
-The material, 55 percent of blood volume, is approximately 90 percent water with some proteins, minerals, and other nutrients.
+The material, plasma versus blood is 55 percent of blood volume, and approximately 90 percent water with some proteins, minerals, and other nutrients.
 Plasma analysis is frequently used to detect the presence of certain viruses, such as HIV.

 Plasma must be used immediately, refrigerated, or stored in a frozen state at a temperature below -30°C (-22°F) for up to 36 months.
 Maintaining a consistent cold chain during storage and transport is an essential requirement for maintaining sample integrity before analysis.

 Transporting plasma requires considerable care in special packaging with dry ice or another method of maintaining temperature and careful handling procedures.

 The process of extracting capillary blood samples eliminates travel time, storage, and transport costs, providing a more stress-free experience for the patient.
 In the case of individuals with particularly low blood volume, drawing minute samples can be far less risky.

 Also, capillary blood sampling is an appropriate option for donors with fragile or inconspicuous veins, those requiring frequent blood sampling, and in other circumstances in which multiple vein puncturing may be unpleasant or unsafe.

 Capillary samples are immediately dried and then placed in a protective envelope devoid of moisture.
 Dried blood samples (DBS) may then be stored and transported at ambient temperatures.